jrodewig/wanderahead.github.io/_posts/2025-04-02-new-bern-one-of-north-carolinas-best-small-towns.md

   loading="lazy"
 />

-For a livelier outing, hit Beary The Hatchet, an axe-throwing spot that’s equal parts quirky and thrilling.
+For a livelier outing, hit Beary The Hatchet, an axe-throwing spot that's equal parts quirky and thrilling.
 Axes, ninja stars, knives, even shovels.
-You can try them all, and the axe coach will guide you through the technique (it’s less about strength, more about finesse).
+You can try them all, and the axe coach will guide you through the technique (it's less about strength, more about finesse).

 Reservations are smart, especially on weekends, but walk-ins are welcome.
-Snacks and drinks are available, and they’ve got close-toed shoes to rent if you need them.
+Snacks and drinks are available, and they've got close-toed shoes to rent if you need them.

-**Tip:** Swing by on “Broke Axe Mondays” for 40% off an hour of throwing.
+**Tip:** Swing by on "Broke Axe Mondays" for 40% off an hour of throwing.

 ## Stop in at the Palace